kalinowskapatrycja/HealthPlus/README.md

 ###

 ## Credit :test_tube:
-Dana Zerti
+Imran Kayani
+Faris Al-Dandar
+Bekim
 Patrycja
 Aayushi
 Vindiya
-Bekim
-Imran
-Faris
+Dana Zerti

 Functionality 35%
 1. Does the prototype include the functionality to demonstrate at least 6 use-cases?